OctopusDeploy/blog/blog/2021-06/rfc-ecs-milestone1/index.md

 To reach this goal, Octopus has established a team dedicated to integrating Octopus with the most popular cloud native services.
 After months developing a framework to enable the rapid delivery of these integrations, we can now share our goals and plans with our customers, partners, and other internal Octopus departments.

-We hope this blog is the first of many Request For Comments (RFC) posts where we discuss proposed functionality and provide an opportunity for feedback.
+We hope this blog is the first of many Request for Comments (RFC) posts where we discuss proposed functionality and provide an opportunity for feedback.

-One cloud service that we have been repeatedly asked to support is AWS ECS, and this post will outline some new steps and targets that we're currently discussing.
+One cloud service that we have been repeatedly asked to support is AWS ECS, and this post outlines some new steps and targets that we're currently discussing.

 ## How we propose to deliver first class ECS support